• Skip to primary navigation

 Recipes Tips Tricks and FAQs

-For the best results, use dill pickles.
-We have tested this recipe with a variety of pickles as well and dill pickle juice really does bring the best flavor, vinegar punch, and note of herb.
+For the best results, use refrigerator dill pickles, not the glass jars of pickles in the condiments aisle.
+Find these near the deli cheese or near the cheeses and cold cuts at your local markets.
+We have tested this recipe with a variety of pickles as well, and the leftover pickle juice really does bring the best flavor, vinegar punch, and note of herb.

 This recipe has been tested with and without the baking powder and both versions work.
 But if you have the moment add the baking powder for crunch for crispier skin.